Odan316/pwinds-generator/README.md

         // only lowercase latin characters, digits and underscore symbol "tag": "entity_tag",
-        // If set - used as generated entity title, if not - tag is used "title" : "Entity Title",
+        // If set - used as generated entity title, if not - tag is used
+        // Support html tags
+        "title" : "Entity Title",
+        // Description for entity, displayed at generated output
+        // Support html tags
+        "description": "Some long text here"
         // Hint for pop-up near entity name
+        // Can be any text, or hardcocer shortcuts :
+        // $diceHint (hint tio use dice formula field)
-        "hint": "Use it wisely",
+        // $modifierHint (hint tio use modifier field) "hint": "Use it wisely",
-        // If set and set as true - this entity will be hidden from entity tree "hide" : true,
+        // If set and set as true - this entity will be hidden from entity tree even if it has children "hide" : true,
+         // If set and set as true - this entity will be displayed in entity tree even if it has no children "force_show": false
         // dice formula, used for getting value for variants generation "dice": "d12+1",
         // If set as true, modified from field MOD will be applied to dice formula AFTER roll